 [RU231] Spectacle of Modernity: Russian Fiction before Cinema (in English) Russian literature is a viewing machine, shaping how readers perceive the modern world.
 We read Pushkin, Gogol, Dostoevsky, Tolstoy, and the Symbolists, alongside critical discussions of visual culture and modernity.
 Focused on the Europeanized imperial capital St. Petersburg, our readings from the 1700s to 1917 explore how Russian writers reacted to the new technologies of the railroad, photography, and the cinematograph.
 Students learn to close read literary texts, analyze historical contexts, and critique visual materials.
 Includes hands-on projects at the Museum and guest lectures.
 All readings in English; no knowledge of Russian required.
 First-years and non-majors encouraged.
 Four credit hours.
 L.

 RU326s Conversation and Composition Reading and analysis of literary and historical texts.
 Topics change each year.
-Spring 2019: Boris Pasternak's Doctor Zhivago.
+Spring 2020: Mikhail Bulgakov's The Master and Margarita.
 Grammar review and continued practice in oral and written expression.
-Internet materials, YouTube clips, and films supplement the readings.
 Conducted in Russian.
 Prerequisite: Russian 325.
 Four credit hours.
 Monastireva-Ansdell

 [RU346] Russian Poetry Weekly meetings focus on poems by one of the major 20th-century Russian poets, including Blok, Esenin, Akhmatova, Tsvetaeva, Pasternak, Mandelshtam, and Brodsky.
 Readings in Russian; discussion in English.
 May be repeated for credit.
 Prerequisite: Russian 127.
 One or two credit hours.